hydrodynamicstability/statquotes/README.md

 ## Experimental design

+- "No amount of statistical maneuvering will get very far without some understanding of how the data were produced."

+  - David A. Freedman & Richard A. Berk (2005)

+  - Statistical assumptions as empirical commitments.
+In *Law, Punishment, and Social Control:  Essays in Honor of Sheldon Messenger*, 2d ed., ed. by T. G. Blomberg and S. Cohn.
+Aldine de Gruyter, pp. 235-254.

 - "Block what you can and randomize what you cannot."

   - George E.P.
 Box, William G. Hunter, and J. Stuart Hunter (1978)